Primordial Non-Gaussianity $f_{\mathrm{NL}}$ and Anisotropies in Scalar-Induced Gravitational Waves: Introduction

-After reentering into the Hubble horizon, the small-scale density perturbations nonlinearly produced a \ac{CGWB}, and the \acl{PNG} left significant imprints on the background \cite{Garcia-Bellido:2017aan,Domenech:2017ems,Cai:2018dig,Unal:2018yaa,Yuan:2020iwf,Atal:2021jyo,Adshead:2021hnm}, making the background to be a potential probe to the \acl{PNG}.
+After reentering into the Hubble horizon, the small-scale curvature perturbations nonlinearly produced a \ac{CGWB}, and the \acl{PNG} left significant imprints on the background \cite{Garcia-Bellido:2017aan,Domenech:2017ems,Nakama:2016gzw,Cai:2018dig,Unal:2018yaa,Yuan:2020iwf,Atal:2021jyo,Adshead:2021hnm,Ragavendra:2021qdu}, making the background to be a potential probe to the \acl{PNG}.
 Conventionally, such a \ac{CGWB} is also called the \acp{SIGW} \cite{Ananda:2006af,Baumann:2007zm,Mollerach:2003nq,Assadullahi:2009jc,Espinosa:2018eve,Kohri:2018awv}, since it was induced at second order by the linear scalar perturbations in the early universe.
-Depending on values of the non-Gaussian parameter, the contribution of \acl{PNG} to the energy-density fraction spectrum of \acp{SIGW} could be two orders of magnitude larger than the Gaussian contribution, as was shown in Ref.~\cite{Adshead:2021hnm}.
-Recently, a common-spectrum process reported by the \ac{NANOGrav} collaboration \cite{NANOGrav:2020bcs} was speculated to be evidence for \acp{SIGW} in the literature \cite{DeLuca:2020agl,Vaskonen:2020lbd,Kohri:2020qqd,Domenech:2020ers,Atal:2020yic,Yi:2022ymw,Zhao:2022kvz,Dandoy:2023jot,Cai:2021wzd}, though not confirmed until now.
+Depending on values of the local-type non-Gaussian parameter $\fnl$, the contribution of \acl{PNG} to the energy-density fraction spectrum of \acp{SIGW} could be two orders of magnitude larger than the Gaussian contribution, as was shown in Ref.~\cite{Adshead:2021hnm}.
+If the perturbativity conditions are required during inflation, some viable models have been considered in Ref.~\cite{Ragavendra:2021qdu}, where the authors studied \acp{SIGW} in the Starobinsky's model with a dip \cite{Atal:2019cdz,Mishra:2019pzq} and the model of critical-Higgs inflation \cite{Ezquiaga:2017fvi,Bezrukov:2017dyv,Drees:2019xpp}.
+For simplicity, we would not be concerned with such concrete scenarios in our current work.
+Recently, a common-spectrum process reported by the \ac{NANOGrav} collaboration \cite{NANOGrav:2020bcs} was speculated to be evidence for \acp{SIGW} in the literature \cite{DeLuca:2020agl,Vaskonen:2020lbd,Kohri:2020qqd,Domenech:2020ers,Atal:2020yic,Yi:2022ymw,Zhao:2022kvz,Dandoy:2023jot,Cai:2021wzd}, though not confirmed until now \footnote{In late June of 2023, four \ac{PTA} collaborations further reported strong evidence for the Hellings-Downs correlations that indicate a gravitational-wave background in the nano-Hertz frequency band \cite{Xu:2023wog,Antoniadis:2023ott,NANOGrav:2023gor,Reardon:2023gzh}.}.

 Besides the vital contribution to \acp{SIGW}, the \acl{PNG} also impacts the formation of \acp{PBH} and particularly alters the mass distribution function of \acp{PBH} \cite{Bullock:1996at,Byrnes:2012yx,Young:2013oia,Franciolini:2018vbk,Passaglia:2018ixg,Atal:2018neu,Atal:2019cdz,Taoso:2021uvl,Meng:2022ixx,Chen:2023lou,Kawaguchi:2023mgk}.
 Since \acp{PBH} could be formed due to gravitational collapse of enhanced small-scale curvature perturbations \cite{Hawking:1971ei} and the \ac{PDF} of the latter is deformed by the \acl{PNG}, the abundance of \acp{PBH} would be significantly enhanced or suppressed compared with results for the Gaussian perturbations, depending on the sign of the non-Gaussian parameter (e.g., see Refs.~\cite{Byrnes:2012yx,Young:2013oia}).
 On the other hand, in the early universe, \acp{SIGW} were also produced as an accompaniment to the production of \acp{PBH}, making \acp{SIGW} a potential probe to \acp{PBH} \cite{Bugaev:2009zh,Saito:2009jt,Wang:2019kaf,Kapadia:2020pnr} and then the \acl{PNG} correspondingly.